-Pappas, a Republican, was the representative for New Jersey’s 12th congressional district from 1997 to 1998.
+Pappas was the representative for New Jersey’s 12th congressional district and was a Republican.
+He served from 1997 to 1998.

 Pappas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1998 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Pappas sponsored and cosponsored.
 See full analysis methodology.